klickreflex/statamic-public-preview/README.md

 ![Version](https://img.shields.io/badge/version-1.0.0-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

+## Big thanks to  [Links Der Isar company](https://www.linksderisar.com/)!
+They thought of this idea and I just implemented it.

 Statamic Public Preview is a package that provides an action for generating public preview links for your Statamic websites.
 With this package, you can easily share a temporary preview of your site's content with clients, stakeholders, or team members without granting them full access.

+### This package is using additional table to store the preview links.
+It is not using the Statamic's native preview functionality.
+Because of this we are able to handle large amount of entries and collections.

 ## Installation